ndlib/legacy-curate-planning/2013-Fall-DCE-Sprints/Glossary.md

 **Embedded Content** - Stores Files, derivatives, and Technical Metadata; It has Access Controls

+**ETD** - Electronic Thesis and Dissertation; a Thesis is reuqired for a Masters Degree, a Dissertation is required for a PhD

 **External Resource** - A synonym for Linked Content

 **Group** - A set of Accounts